BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Jean.md

 Around the time when she was promoted from Captain of her squad to Master of the Knights, a huge challenge stood before her.
 From without, the Fatui exerted diplomatic pressure, and from within, there were traitors — comrades of the former Inspector, Eroch.
 Regrouping and finding a way to break through was no easy task.

-But Jean was able to fend off the external pressure with one hand, and lead the Knights to smash the many plots of the Abyss Order with the other, re-establishing the authority of the Knights of Favonius.
+Jean was able to fend off the external pressure with one hand, and lead the Knights to smash the many plots of the Abyss Order with the other, re-establishing the authority of the Knights of Favonius.

 Jean will never forget the moment she received her Vision.
 At that moment, all seemed to grow quiet as she felt the breeze flow through her hand.
 The world seemed to fade away, save for the time-honoured motto of the house of Gunnhildr: